RegionInternational. Neutral scientific reference — not offered for sale here.

 skin appearance (cosmetic)antioxidant(research context:) tissue repairangiogenesishair

 Dual-form compound.
 The topical form (INCI Copper Tripeptide-1) is a lawful cosmetic ingredient — this is the sellable serum.
 The injectable / systemic form is a research compound, not approved.
-Reference science below is neutral; the sellable product uses cosmetic (appearance/feel) claims only — se
+Reference science below is neutral; the sellable product uses cosmetic (appearance/feel) claims only — see the cosmetic_claims block above.

 In brief